boltops-tools/lono/docs/_docs/configuration/lono-seed.md

 nav_order: 52
 ---

-You usually need to setup and configure some parameter values to use each CloudFormation template.
-Lono introduces a configure concept to help wih this.
-If the blueprint has provided a `setup/configs.rb` file then you can use `lono seed` to quickly set up some default [params]({% link _docs/configs/params.md %}) and [variables]({% link _docs/configs/shared-variables.md %}) files.
+You usually need to configure parameter values to use each CloudFormation template.
+Lono has a seed concept to help wih this.

+If the blueprint has provided a `seed/configs.rb` file then you can use `lono seed` to quickly set up [params]({% link _docs/configs/params.md %}) and [variables]({% link _docs/configs/shared-variables.md %}) configs.

+The `lono seed` command generates the full configs from a simpler seed config.

 ## Usage